rsmith92/ChildMatrixC/README.md

 <br />
 -This program takes in arguments of 1, 2, 4, 8, or 16 children.<br />
 -First, I compile with: gcc -o ChildMatrixMultiply ChildMatrixMultiply.c    and    gcc -o ChildMatrixMultiplyDriver ChildMatrixMultiplyDriver.c <br />
--Next, too run this program I used: ./ChildMatrixMultiplyDriver ./ChildMatrixMultiply 1<br />
+-Next, to run this program I used: ./ChildMatrixMultiplyDriver ./ChildMatrixMultiply 1<br />
 <br />
 -The 1 indicates how many child processes should be used.<br />